rkishore/rkishore.github.io/_posts/2021-02-04-mnist_basics_with_softmax.md

 ### Conclusion

-I could not get the traditional cross-entropy loss using the negative log-likelihood function to work well with the MNIST_SAMPLE dataset of '3's and '7's.
-Using softmax alone, on the other hand works well.
+I could not get the traditional `cross_entropy_loss` using the negative log-likelihood function to work as expected with the MNIST_SAMPLE dataset of '3's and '7's and two columns of activations from the final layer.
+This is, in all likelihood, due to my inability to define the `batch_accuracy` function correctly?
+Using the `softmax_loss` alone on the other hand works as expected.

 ### Now, let's replace our code with PyTorch/fastai built-in functions and see if we get the same result